-THE PRINCIPAL CITY OF THE YUE-JI in Bactria was called Jianshi by the Chinese.
-199 Craig Benjamin points out that archaeologists have identified a few sites in southern Uzbekistan near Tajikistan, that may have been the location of ancient Jianshi, with two sites standing out as the most probable candidates for its identification, namely, the fortress of Payonkurgan, and the site called Khalchayan.
-The Payonkurgan site is about twelve kilometers from the city of Baisun (Bai-shun), which Benjamin spells 'Bojsun.'
-The other site, Khalchayan, is just under one hundred kilometers to the east of Baisun, near Denov (Denau).
+The principal city of the Yue-Ji in Bactria was called Jianshi by the Chinese.
+187 Craig Benjamin points out that archaeologists have identified a few sites in southern Uzbekistan near Tajikistan, that may have been the location of ancient Jianshi, with two sites standing out as the most probable candidates for its identification, namely, the fortress of Payonkurgan, and the site called Khalchavan.
+The Payonkurgan site is about twelve kilometers from the city of Baisun, which Benjamin spells 'Bojsun.'
+The other site, Khalchayan, is just under one hundred kilometers to the east of Baisun, near the city of Denov (Denau).
 The Payonkurgan site has proved to be rich in archaeological material, especially in early Kushan pottery and coins.
-As Benjamin points out, the numismatic evidence indicates that the Kushans occupied the site from the time of the reign of Vima Takto (c.
-90-113 CE) to that of Huvishka (c.
-150-180).200 The Khalchayan site, however, is of even greater interest; it is taken to have been the 'first center of the Kushan yabghu,' and has an even greater wealth of artifacts of Kushan origin, including 'coins, figurines, ossuaries, pottery, wall paintings, and sculptures.'201 Galina Pugachenkova, Soviet archaeologist and art historian, successfully assembled a quantity of the clay sculpture fragments discovered at the site, which together formed a triumphal procession of the victorious Yue-Ji together with the warriors that they defeated.202 Pugachenkova's identification of the victors as the Yue-Ji has been accepted, but the visages of the warriors representing the Yue-Ji have dismayed scholars who hold the view that the Yue-Ji were Indo-Europeans; for they are not Europoid, but clearly Mongoloid, whereas the defeated warriors, whom some take to represent Sakas, have Europoid visages.
-Benjamin finds the depiction of the Yue-Ji as Mongoloid 'intriguing,' but he says, ignoring the evidence that is staring him in the face, that such depiction of them 'sheds no real light on the ethnicity of the Yuezhi dynasty itself.'203
+As Benjamin points out, the numismatic evidence indicates that the Kushans occupied the site from the time of the reign of Vima Taktu (90 - 113) to that of Huvishka (150 -190).188 The Khalchayan site, however, is of even greater interest; it is taken to have been the 'first center of the Kushan yabghu,' and has an even greater wealth of artifacts of Kushan origin, including 'coins, figurines, ossuaries, pottery, wall paintings, and sculptures.'189 Galina Pugachenkova, Soviet archaeologist and art historian, successfully assembled a quantity of the clay sculpture fragments discovered at the site, which together formed a triumphal procession of the victorious Yue-Ji together with the warriors that they defeated.190 Pugachenkova's identification of the victors as the Yue-Ji has been accepted, but the visages of the warriors representing the Yue-Ji have dismayed scholars who hold the view that the Yue-Ji were Indo-Europeans; for they are not Europoid, but clearly Mongoloid, whereas the defeated warriors, whom some take to represent Sakas, have Europoid visages.
+Benjamin finds the depiction of the Yue-Ji as Mongoloid 'intriguing,' but he says, ignoring the evidence that is staring him in the face, that such depiction of them 'sheds no real light on the ethnicity of the Yuezhi dynasty itself.'191